bhklab/handbook/docs/disciplines/Data_Science/Data_Curation/IO_Clinical_Trial_Curation/index.md

-# IO Clinical Trial Curation
+# Immuno-Oncology Clinical Trial Curation

-**Welcome to the IO Curation Guide!**
+**Welcome to the Immuno-Oncology Curation Guide!**

-Whether you're new to the lab or looking for a refresher, this guide will walk you through how to curate immunotherapy clinical trial datasets into structured, analysis-ready R objects.
-Our goal is to help you transform raw and processed data into clean, standardized **MultiAssayExperiment (MAE)** objects that can be used across downstream analyses and collaborative projects.
+Whether you're new to the lab or need a quick refresher, this guide walks you through the process of curating Immuno-Oncology (IO) clinical trial datasets into structured, analysis-ready R objects.
+The goal is to standardize raw and processed data into clean **MultiAssayExperiment (MAE)** objects for use in downstream analysis and collaborative research.

 ## What Is IO Curation?

-IO curation is the process of transforming clinical trial data into reusable, analysis-ready formats for R.
+IO curation is the process of transforming clinical trial data into reusable, analysis-ready formats compatible with R-based workflows.

 Each curated dataset includes two key components: